SabyasachiSutradhar/QNMorpho/README.md

 5. Branchpoint and Endpoint Detection: MATLAB's 'bwmorph' function is utilized to detect branchpoints and endpoints.
 6. Small-Scale Properties: Small-scale properties like the fractal dimension are computed using the box-counting method.
 7. Mesh Size Calculation: The mesh size is determined based on the method outlined in Ganguly et al. (2016) arXiv.
 8. Topological Calculations: Two key metrics are employed for topological analysis.
-First, the calculation of leaf nodes follows the approach introduced by Liao et al. (PNAS).
-Subtree size calculation adheres to the method presented by Hannezo et al. Additionally, the software computes the Strahler number of the branches.
+First, the calculation of leaf nodes follows the approach introduced by Liao et al.2020,PNAS.
+Subtree size calculation adheres to the method presented by Hannezo et al, 201, Cell.
+Additionally, the software computes the Strahler number of the branches.